caspergrl/GT-UX-UI-Dec2022-June2023/21-week/02-lesson.md

 ---

-## 1. Welcome and Today’s Agenda (5 min)

-* **Go to Slide 3:** Welcome students to class.

-## 2. Instructor Do: What Makes a Website Successful (15 min)

-**Go to Slide 5:** What makes a website successful?

-* **Go to slide 6:** Measuring a website’s success.
-    * Explain that we have been working with best practices and usability guidelines to design applications and websites that are both usable and useful.
-    * To understand how useful a design is, we conduct user tests.
+## SLIDES 1-3
+Review

+## SLIDE 4
-    * To understand how usable a design is, we conduct usability tests.
-    * We can determine the success of a website by setting goals and measuring how they perform.
+We need to understand how useful and usable our products are which we can do through conducting usability tests, but we can always determine whether or not they're actually successful by setting goals and measuring how our designs perform.

-**Go to Slide 7:** Goals, Objectives, and Strategies: What’s the difference between them?
+## SLIDE 5
+Review

+## SLIDE 6
-* **Go to Slide 8:** Goals are broad, long-term, achievable outcomes that usually align with the mission and vision of the organization.
+Goals are broad, long-term, achievable outcomes that usually align with the mission and vision of the organization.
     * Describe a few broad goals that a company could set:
         * Sell more products.
         * Reach a wider audience.
         * Improve customer satisfaction.

+## SLIDE 7
-* **Go to Slide 9:** Objectives are the measurable actions that can be taken to achieve a stated goal.
+Objectives are the measurable actions that can be taken to achieve a stated goal.
     * Describe the example objectives and show how they’re related to the long-term, broad goals:
         * Increase the total number of items in customer orders by 10%.
         * Drive product awareness in specific international markets.
         * Engage current customers with an enhanced product experience.

+## SLIDE 8
-* **Go to Slide 10:** Strategies are the plan of action, steps taken to achieve an objective.
+Strategies are the plan of action, steps taken to achieve an objective.
     * Describe the example strategies and explain how they relate to the objectives and goals set:
         * Increase the total number of items in customer orders by 10% _by suggesting related products in context_.
         * Drive product awareness in specific international markets _by creating localized social media posts_.
         * Engage current customers with an enhanced product experience _by creating a post-sale email support sequence_.

-**Go to Slide 11:** Success Metrics
+## SLIDE 9
+Review

+## SLIDE 10
-* **Go to Slide 12:** Explain how success metrics can be set at different levels of a company and that businesses usually call them indicators of success.
+Success metrics can be set at different levels of a company and businesses usually call them indicators of success.
     * Indicators are quantifiable evidence that a design solution is or is not working for the business.
     * Typically success metrics are defined two ways:
         * Objectives and key results (OKRs)
         * Key performance indicators (KPIs)

+## SLIDE 11
-* **Go to Slide 13:** Define Objectives and Key Results: Objectives define what a team is trying to achieve.
+Objectives define what a team is trying to achieve.
 Key results are the outcomes that will show they have been successful.
     * Example Objective:
         * Increase total number of items in customer orders by 10%.
     * Examples of Key Results: